ThatStella7922/battery-webhook/dcbattwebhook-swift/DefaultsUsed.md

   - Bool, stores the user's preference on sending their device name
 - SendDeviceModel
   - Bool, stores the user's preference on sending their device model
+- SelectedServiceType
+ - String, stores the user's preference on which service (discord, telegram, etc) they want to use.
+Must be selected from a predefined list.
+See serviceTypes array in WebhookSettingsView.swift

 ## Automation Settings
 - SendOnPluggedIn